vladbatushkov/gateway/src/gql-service/readme.md

 });
 ```

-> Note: Don't forget to replace connection props. with an actual credentials from our secret chat.
+> Note: Don't forget to replace connection values with an actual credentials from our secret chat.

 - Start the app.